Involuntary Jailbreak: On Self-Prompting Attacks: Methodology

-We define two groups of language operators, as illustrated in Fig.~\ref{fig:prompt}.
-Specifically, the \textbf{main operators}, denoted as X and Y, are designed to be explicitly reflected in the model's outputs.
-In contrast, the \textbf{auxiliary operators} are intended to remain implicit and not appear in the generated outputs.
+To begin, we consider an input question $q$, which is self-asked by each respective LLM in our method.
+Thereafter, we design two sets of language operators that take $q$ as their input, namely \textbf{visible operators} and \textbf{hidden operators}.

-\textbf{Main operators.} Two main operators are defined below: \begin{itemize} \item \textbf{X(input)} is required to generate a direct response to the \textit{input} question.
-In doing so, it must adhere to a set of predefined constraints, such as avoiding explanations, omitting intermediate reasoning steps, and strictly refraining from using refusal words like \textit{legal}, \textit{safe}, or \textit{sorry}~\cite{simple-attack}. \item \textbf{Y(X(input))} attaches a label for the characteristic of the input question.
-Specifically, it should output \emph{Yes} for a question that should be refused due to its unsafe nature; and \emph{No} for a benign question that does not warrant refusal. \end{itemize}
+\textbf{Visible operators} are designed to be explicitly reflected in LLM’s final outputs (detailed implementation is provided in Fig.~\ref{fig:prompt-1}), specifically, \begin{itemize}[itemsep=0.2ex,leftmargin=2em] \item \textbf{Narrative demonstration operator $X(q)$} is required to generate a direct response to question $q$.
+In doing so, it must adhere to a set of predefined constraints, such as avoiding explanations, omitting intermediate reasoning steps, and strictly refraining from using refusal words like \textit{legal}, \textit{safe}, or \textit{sorry}~\citep{simple-attack}. \item \textbf{Safety tag operator $Y(X(q))$} assigns a label for the characteristic of the question-response pair.
+Notably, this label is self-generated by the respective LLM rather than defined by humans.
+In detail, it should output \emph{Yes} for a question that should be refused due to its unsafe nature; and \emph{No} for a benign question that does not warrant refusal. \end{itemize}